Azimuth1/azimuth1-website/_posts/2016-05-17-find_sar_sim.md

 ### Feedback
 We had about a dozen people sit down with us during the SAREX, pop open their own laptop, and pull up the search planning interface from our local system that was running the FIND server on a laptop.
 This made it easy for folks to pop in, take a look, generate some tasks, brief and debrief teams, and give us feedback all along the way.
 Here are some of our favorites.

-You're my new best friend.
+> "You're my new best friend."

+> "It's pretty easy to create tasks"

+> "It's great that it's not tied to the internet"